-We’re trialling a new type of cycleway on Colombo Street and lowering the speed to 30km/h.
+We’re trialing a new type of cycleway on Colombo Street and lowering the speed to 30km/h.
 Slower roads means safer ways for everyone.

 Consultation on the Colombo Street cycle connection project has now closed.
 People were able to provide feedback from 28 September to 27 October 2020.